-If you’re someone who really prefers to have totally flat bacon, then this little trick should be extremely helpful.
-The cooling rack pressing down on the bacon will keep it from curling and the bacon should still be delicious.
+If you’re someone who really prefers to have totally flat bacon, this little trick should be extremely helpful.
+The cooling rack pressing down on the bacon will keep it from curling and it should still be delicious.

 This is definitely worth doing when you want to use bacon as an ingredient.
 For example, if you’re trying to make some bacon strips to be used in bacon, lettuce, and tomato sandwiches, this method will be perfect.

 It’ll also be great for getting straight bacon strips that you can put on top of hamburgers.
-Truly, baking bacon in the oven is a great choice.
+Truly, baking it in the oven is a great choice.

 How Often Should You Eat Bacon